What you need to know about voting and following election results in Minneapolis (and St. Paul) | MinnPost

-Minneapolis’ big election is just days away, and while a record number of residents have already voted early by mail or in-person, city staff are expecting many Minneapolitans to vote over the weekend and on election day.
+Minneapolis’ big election is Tuesday, and while a record number of residents have already voted early by mail or in-person, city staff are expecting many Minneapolitans to vote on election day.

 Help!
 I haven’t done any research.
 Where can I find out where to vote, what’s on my ballot and what the candidates and issues are about?